Yılmaz Büyükerşen: Politics

 In the 1999 Turkish local elections, he was elected as Mayor of Eskişehir from the Democratic Left Party (DSP), with 44% of the total vote.
 During his first term, he executed a series of "Urban Development Projects".
 He also started the construction of Estram, the electrified tram system in Eskişehir.

 In the 2004 local elections, he was re-elected with 45% of votes, again with the Democratic Left Party (DSP).
 Due to his success and high popularity, he was then widely regarded by Turkish media as a possible future leader of the Turkish left.

 He was elected for a third term in the 2009 elections.
 In January 2011, he left the DSP and joined the Republican People's Party (CHP) the following month.

 In the 2014 local elections, he was re-elected with 45% of the vote.

-He has been credited as an example of how a capable and progressive mayor can transform a functioning conservative city into a cultural centre.